ekwan/PyPlate/docs/source/users_guide/locations.rst

 -  **String Method**: ``“A:1”``
 -  **Tuple Method**: ``(‘A’, 1)``

+.. note:: Colons (':') within strings are used to separate row and column labels.
+This does not denote slicing.

 Here are some alternate ways to refer to well B3:

 .. hlist::